A simple Django app that will give you a UserForeignKey model field.

 pip install django-userforeignkey

-- or directly from this git repo
+- or directly from this git repo if you prefer the development version from the master branch

 pip install git+https://github.com/beachmachine/django-userforeignkey.git